agoravoting/agora-ciudadana/INSTALL.md

     $ wget http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz
     $ gunzip GeoLiteCity.dat.gz

+### FNMT configuration

+TODO: needs more detailed instructions!

+To allow FNMT login you'll have to configure your server properly.
+You'll have to download the CA certificate from https://www.cert.fnmt.es/index.php?cha=cit&sec=4&page=139&lang=es and then convert it to PEM format:

+    $ openssl x509 -inform DER -in FNMTClase2CA.crt -text -fingerprint > ca.pem

 ### Contribute

 We would be happy to consider any additions or bugfixes that you would like to